jarviscanada/jarvis_data_eng_HaotianZhu/profile/profile.md

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_HaotianZhu](https://github.com/jarviscanada/jarvis_data_eng_HaotianZhu)

-**Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HaotianZhu/tree/master/linux)]: Coded bash scripts to generate PSQL database quickly via docker commands.
-Such PSQL database deployed into Cloud will record hardware specifications of multiple Linux servers/nodes.
+**Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HaotianZhu/tree/master/linux_sql)]: Developed bash scripts to deploy PostgreSQL database with docker.
 Developed SQL script to automatically insert Linux server hardware information into the database.
-It allows the Jarvis Linux Cluster Administration team to track and manage a Linux cluster of 10 nodes/server.
+Developed a bash agent program that automatically parses hardware specifications and real-time hard usage data, which is persisted into the PostgreSQL database.
+It allows the Jarvis Linux Cluster Administration team to track and manage a Linux cluster.

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HaotianZhu/tree/master/core_java)]:

-  - Twitter App: Developed an MVC twitter project using the java spring framework.
-It allows users to create, fetch, and delete Tweets by Twitter API
+  - Twitter App: Developed a Java application that allows users to create, fetch, and delete Tweets by Twitter API.
+Designed the project structure and data structure to store the tweet object using MVC pattern and Java Spring framework.
+Implemented Restful APIs and applied unit and integration tests to them.
+And then dockerize the program via docker file and deployed it to the server.
-  - JDBC App: Developed a PSQLdatabse program and write DAO to fetch/update/delete entries in the database.
+  - JDBC App: Developed a Java program that CRUD a customer and order database.
+Designed and coded Java components to store the table information.
-  - Grep App: Implemented a grep program in Java.
-The grep program allows users to research and find all text patterns recursively within a given folder and write all match text lines in an output text file.
+  - Grep App: Implemented a Linux grep program in Java, which allows users to research and find all text patterns recursively within a given folder and write all match text lines in an output text file.
+Optimized codes by using Java Stream API and lambda.
+And Deployed the program as a docker image, and users can run this project by docker commands.

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HaotianZhu/tree/master/springboot)]: Developed an online trading simulation platform using SpringBoot and microservice architecture.
-Implemented Restful APIs to allow the customers to buy and sell stocks.
-Coded API to remotely call IEXCloud server to update stock market information.
+Designed the layer structure and Java components with MVC pattern and spring framework.
+Implemented Restful APIs to allow the customers to buy and sell stocks and remotely call the IEXCloud server to update stock market information.
+Coded integration and unit tests using Junit and Mockito libraries and applied those tests for Restful APIs.
 Programmed docker files to dockerize and deploy the back-end application and database separately.

 ## Highlighted Projects